abghorba/Weather-Messager/README.md

 Your app should be configured!

 <h2> What the app does! </h2>
-Text the app "current" if you want the current forecast!
+Text your Twilio number CURRENT if you want the current forecast!
-Text the app "weekly" if you want the weekly forecast!
+Text your Twilio number WEEKLY if you want the weekly forecast!
+Text your Twilio number CHANGE <ZIP_CODE> to change the city.
+Currently, this only supports using zip codes in the US.
+TODO: adding the feature for typing in a US city!

 You can even call your Twilio number for a nice surprise! :)